 Exfoliation is a process which you use to get rid of dead skin cells on the skin’s surface.
 You should only carry this out twice a week as overuse can lead to irritation and inflammation leading to excess oil production.

 Salicylic acid is a very effective ingredient for treating oily skin types prone to open pores and blackheads.
-Salicylic acid is a beta hydroxyl acid and is available in serums to be used as a chemical exfoliant or peel with excellent pore cleaning ability.
+It is a beta hydroxyl acid (BHA) and is available in serums to be used as a chemical exfoliant or peel with excellent pore cleaning ability.

 Salicylic acid, because of its large molecular size, stays on the surface of skin longer giving it fantastic pore cleaning abilities.
-Salicylic acid is stronger at a lower concentration than alpha hydroxyl acids such as lactic acid and glycolic acid.
-A 10% concentration of lactic acid and glycolic acid is considered mild whereas a 10% concentration of salicylic acid would be quite irritating for new users.
+Salicylic acid is stronger at a lower concentration than alpha hydroxyl acids (AHAs) such as lactic acid and glycolic acid.
+A 10 percent concentration of lactic acid and glycolic acid is considered mild whereas a 10 percent concentration of salicylic acid would be quite irritating for new users.

 A good serum for acne control is The Ordinary’s Salicylic Acid 2% Solution.
 With the just the right concentration for daily use both in the morning and evening, The Ordinary Salicylic Acid Solution may help to prevent acne flare-ups over a period of time with daily use.
 For blackheads, use salicylic acid for a few weeks to give them time to clear on their own.
 Once the blackheads have cleared, use Salicylic Acid to prevent the pores from clogging.